svenstaro/dwarf_fortress_unfuck/README.md

 ## Build Dependencies

-To build the graphics library you must have the required 32 bit libraries and dev packages installed.
+To build the graphics library you must have the required libraries and dev packages installed.

 ### Arch Linux